Management (MT)

 MT217: ๐ Finance

 This course covers basic financial concepts, principles, and techniques used in making corporate financial planning decisions.
-It provides you with the tools necessary for analyzing the time value of money, financial analysis, and planning, long-term financing, the capital budgeting process, and decisions, and introduces capital markets.
+It provides you with the tools necessary for analyzing the time value of money, financial analysis, and planning.

 MT217M1: Overview - Financial Management